mcibique/vue-testing-examples/README.md

 ### Directives

-A directive usually requires another HTML element and an user interaction to be triggered.
+A directive usually requires another HTML element and a user interaction to be triggered.
 Integration tests and `mount` are better for these scenarios.

 ### Store